Bobonaro Municipality: Geography

 The Savu Sea lies to the north of Bobonaro.
 The municipality borders the municipalities of Liquiçá to the northeast, Ermera to the east, Ainaro to the southeast, and Cova-Lima to the south.
 To the west lies the Indonesian province Nusa Tenggara Timur.
 In Portuguese Timor, the then district had the same boundaries as the present municipality; however its capital was at Vila Armindo Monteiro, which is now called Bobonaro.

-The capital of Bobonaro is East Timor's fourth largest city, Maliana.
+The capital of Bobonaro is Timor-Leste's fourth largest city, Maliana.
 As of 2004 it had a population of 13,200.
 It sits at 9.00°S and 125.22°E, 149 km from to the southwest of the national capital, Dili.
 The next two largest cities in the municipality are Bobonaro City (also known as Aubá), with 6,700 people; and Lolotoi with a population of 3,800.
 Another village is Atabae in Atabae Administrative Post.

 Administrative posts

 The municipality's administrative posts (formerly sub-districts) are: